-The Bangkok Michelin Guide will aim cover all of the very finest restaurants in the city – including both Thai and international cuisine.
+The Bangkok Michelin Guide covers all of the very finest restaurants in the city – including both Thai and international cuisine.
 Ever since it was announced that the Michelin dining guide will cover Bangkok, the whole industry has been on high alert to come up with menus that will ensure them a spot in the world’s most famous restaurant guide.
-This will be the sixth in Asia, and is justly deserved for the recent explosion in Bangkok’s fine-dining food culture.
+This is the 6th in Asia and is justly deserved for the recent explosion in Bangkok’s fine-dining food culture.

 - Damnoen Saduak Floating Market Tour